 The end of the vent pipe must be a minimum of 10 ft above grade, and above the roof eave, whether it is installed inside or out.
 The vent must also be a minimum of 2 ft above any openings, while maintaining the 10 ft above grade guideline.
 If the vent is not 2 ft above an opening, then it must be 10 ft from it, and maintain the 10 ft above grade rule.

 ALL RADON SYSTEMS SHOULD VENT ABOVE THE ROOF EAVE - NO EXCEPTIONS.

-St. Louis Radon repairs existing systems at a nominal cost and does not charge for on-site inspections.
+St. Louis Radon repairs existing systems at a nominal cost.